Venus Flytrap 'Petite Dragon' x 'Petite Dragon'

 Flytraps go through seasonal changes in growth.
 In spring they will flower and grow new traps that lay horizontally.
 For smaller plants, it can be helpful to cut off the flower stalk to save energy (the cut stalk can be planted in soil to grow a new plant).
 The flowers are white and require cross-pollination to produce seeds.

-The flytraps for sale here are potted in a 2.5”W x 2.5”D x 3.5”H plastic pot and have been grown outdoors in full sun.
+The flytraps for sale here are potted in a 2.5”W x 2.5”D x 3.5”H plastic pot.

 Growing Information

 Climate: Adaptable to any mild climate.
 Temperatures between 32-100F are best.
 Moderate humidity is fine.
 Avoid growing in enclosed areas without airflow.
+Winter dormancy is necessary for long term health.

 Water: Distilled or Reverse Osmosis water.
 Sitting in 0.5”-1” of water using tray method.
 Flytraps can tolerate moist to soggy conditions, but do not allow the soil to dry out.